rcompos/kubespray-and-pray/README.md

 1. __Kubernetes Cluster Topology__

-    Define your desired cluster topology ansible inventory and variables files.
-These files are locate at _inventory/default_.
+    Define your desired cluster topology Ansible inventory and variables files.
+Create new directory under _inventory_ by copying one of the example directories.
+Update _inventory.cfg_ and other files.
+Then specify this directory in the deployment step.

-    The file _ansible.cfg_ defines the ansible inventory file as _inventory/default/inventory.cfg_.

-    __Multiple network adapters:__  If multiple network adapters are present on any node(s), Ansible will use the value provided as _ansible\_ssh\_host_ and/or _ip_ for each node.
-For example: _k8s0 ansible\_ssh\_host=10.117.31.20 ip=10.117.31.20_.

-    __Hyper-converged storage:__  Define Kubernetes cluster node members to be part of Heketi GlusterFS hyper-converged storage in inventory group _gluster_.

     __Kubespray cluster configuration:__  Edit Kubespray group variables in _all.yml_ and _k8s-cluster.yml_ to configure cluster to your needs.